 We don’t realize how much goes into every cup when we merely order from a menu then grab n’ go.

 I loved the Brazilian bean with its hint of honey and apple but overall the Burundi bean stood out for me the most.
 It’s floral in taste and smell with a sense of cranberry – who knew you could taste flower in coffee?!
 Burundi is a relatively newcomer to the coffee scene.
 The bean is grown in a small northern village between Tanzania and Congo where farmers cannot afford to use chemicals.
 It’s because of this, today it remains organically produced.

 We even had a chance to try their interesting mango espresso and iced coffee before we left.
 The mango espresso didn’t appeal to me at first, but the barista vowed my palettes would thank me – and they did!
 Now, my coffee cup had a mix of tropical fruit, something I would have never ordered if it wasn’t for the barista’s reco.

 Coffee drinkers are rarely connected to coffee in this way outside of the retail experience but I really think we should be.
 Like wine tasting, coffee cupping is a way understand the people, producers, and skillset that goes into every cup.

 Our coffee tasting was a part of the Prague Coffee Tour, a 3-hour tour that walks you through the history of Czech coffee.
-Michal is full of insightful stories and knowledge but, despite its name, I was a little disappointed in this tour – it didn’t include an opportunity to stop in and sample any coffee during our walk.
-The cupping session at the end was definitely the highlight but it’s not possible to experience this without booking the full tour.
+Michal is full of insightful stories and knowledge but, despite being a “coffee tour”, I was a little disappointed it didn’t actually include any coffee drinking during our walk.
+I thought we would stop into, at least, a few cafés during the tour to sample some of the local coffee but the only tasting was during the coffee cupping session at the end.
+Unfortunately you can’t do the coffee cupping session without booking the full tour.